marcv81/desktop-setup/runbooks/focal/Focal.md

 This reduces the bandwidth to around 10 Mbps but prevents the network from dropping out regularly.

+### Apt

+#### Suggested packages

+By default installing a package does not automatically install the packages it suggests.
+However packages suggested by other installed packages are not automatically removed.
+This often prevents packages which are no longer required from being automatically removed.

+Create `/etc/apt/apt.conf.d/99_nosuggests` with the following contents.

+    APT::AutoRemove::SuggestsImportant "false";

+#### History

+Edit `/etc/logrotate.d/apt` and set rotate to 60 to keep `history.log` for 5 years.

 ### Clock

 Set the RTC clock to use local time.